Mario and the gang hit the links of the Mushroom Kingdom!

 - Mods Used: Widescreen Code

-Mario Golf: Toadstool Tour takes what worked well in the first Mario Golf and makes it better.
+Mario Golf: Toadstool Tour takes what worked well in the first Mario Golf and expands on it.
 One thing that this game does immediately better than any other golf game is helping you visualise where the ball is going to go.
 On top of showing you the rough area the ball will land (you still have to account for wind and the surface you’re landing on), you can also adjust the strength, which alters your target marker, letting you know where to stop the bar.

 You can also use a power shot for greater distance, but these are limited.
 Finally, you can adjust where on the golf ball you hit to add spin, change how the ball rolls when it lands or even just to alter the height to go above or under obstacles.
 When you start to swing, you have two ways of stopping it.
 If you press A to set power, the accuracy will be done “automatically” – which means a random chance of being entirely accurate.
 If you press B, the bar will go back down for you to set the accuracy yourself.
 Using B does feel a bit unnatural, and you can’t change the default option.